 The Victorian Integrated Care Model (VICM) is a key reform agreed in the Bilateral Agreement between the Commonwealth and Victoria on Coordinated Care and aims to drive improvements in integrated service delivery between primary and acute care providers and reduce avoidable hospital admissions and fragmentation of care.

-The VICM’s key objective is to improve the experiences of care and outcomes for patients with complex and chronic conditions through increased collaboration by health care providers at the local level.
+The VICM is being trialled in the South Eastern Melbourne region and its key objective is to improve the experiences of care and outcomes for patients with complex and chronic conditions through increased collaboration by health care providers at the local level.

 - Department of Health and Human Services (DHHS)

 - South Eastern Melbourne Primary Health Network (SEMPHN)

 Key Features and Activities